It’s time to get ready for tomorrow’s digital data centers

 While there is certainly logic behind this approach, drastic changes are ahead.
 For example, data centers will start growing, up.
 Enabled by rail-based robotics, they will start taking advantage of vertical space to minimize footprints and reduce real estate costs.
 These robots will also help minimize downtime as they will be directed by continually improving predictive maintenance programs.
 Since robots don't need to see, they will also virtually eliminate other costly variables such as lighting.
 All of which will combine to form a massive competitive advantage over current systems.

-While we may not have arrived at the robot-driven, ‘lights out’ data centre of the future quite yet, technology is moving at breakneck speed, putting IT teams under pressure to redefine their data center strategies.
+While we may not have arrived at the robot-driven, ‘lights out' data center of the future quite yet, technology is moving at breakneck speed, putting IT teams under pressure to redefine their data center strategies.

 In the past, organizations often built their own data center, tailored to their needs.
 The infrastructure team probably spent most of its time performing routine maintenance and upgrades, and firefighting the end-user problems arising from that center.
 But not only do IT staff now have to provide an utterly professional, solid core infrastructure, they also have to deal with their company's need to succeed in an increasingly digital world.
 High-speed broadband, big data and analytics, mobility and the cloud have become the driving forces behind the rapid evolution of digital businesses.
 Firms are making huge efficiencies as they master these digital technologies to improve their operations and their marketing effectiveness, seizing the opportunity to alter the value they can bring to customers.